masteringmodernpayments/book/subscriptions.md

 There are a bunch of different Rails engines out there that let you more or less drop a subscription system into your app.

-* [Koudoku][koudoku] includes things like a pricing table, helpers for `stripe.js`, and robust plan creation.
+* [Koudoku][subscriptions-koudoku] includes things like a pricing table, helpers for `stripe.js`, and robust plan creation.
 It does not have particularly good support for Stripe's webhooks.
-* [Stripe::Rails][stripe-rails] has much better webhook support but doesn't help you as much with pricing tables or views
+* [Stripe::Rails][subscriptions-stripe-rails] has much better webhook support but doesn't help you as much with pricing tables or views
-* [stripe_event][] handles *just* Stripe's webhooks, but it does a fairly good job of it.
+* [stripe_event][subscriptions-] handles *just* Stripe's webhooks, but it does a fairly good job of it.

 In addition, there's a fair number of example subscription applications you can crib from:

-* [monospace-rails][] is Stripe's own example subscription app
+* [monospace-rails][subscriptions-] is Stripe's own example subscription app
-* [rails-stripe-membership-saas][] is another very good example
+* [rails-stripe-membership-saas][subscriptions-] is another very good example

 You should definitely check these options out.
 In this chapter we're going to walk through Monospace Rails and then touch on a few pain points it doesn't cover.

 ## Basic Integration

-We're going to start our walkthrough in [app/controllers/users_controller.rb][monospace-users-controller]:
+We're going to start our walkthrough in [app/controllers/users_controller.rb][subscriptions-monospace-users-controller]:

 ```ruby
 class UsersController < ApplicationController